Stanley Johnson (writer): Allegations of spousal abuse and inappropriate touching

-The biographer Tom Bower records in an interview with Johnson's first wife, Fawcett, that, "he hit me many times, over many years."
-She said of a 1970s incident, "He broke my nose.
-He made me feel like I deserved it.
-I want the truth to be told."
+Biographer Tom Bower reported in 2020 that Johnson’s first wife, Fawcett, alleged in an interview that she had experienced physical abuse during their marriage in the 1970s.
+Bower cited her account of one incident in which her nose was allegedly broken and her statement that she wished the matter to be public.

 Johnson has denied any suggestion of domestic violence.
 In a written statement shown at the end of the 2024 Channel 4 documentary The Rise and Fall of Boris Johnson, his children from his marriage to Fawcett—Boris, Rachel, Leo, and Jo—said: "For the record, we as the four children don't in any way recognise this characterisation of our parents' marriage.
 He was a heroic father (still is) and what we did see first-hand was a huge and unwavering amount of affection between them."

 On 15 November 2021 Caroline Nokes accused Johnson of inappropriately touching her at the Conservative Party Conference in Blackpool in 2003.
 Johnson said that he had "no recollection of Caroline Nokes at all".
 Following this, the journalist Ailbhe Rea accused Johnson of groping her at the 2019 Conservative Party Conference.
+Johnson also denied having any recollection of Ailbhe Rea.